Skip to main content

 View Study

-Long-term jigsaw puzzle engagement strongly activates multiple cognitive abilities and produces measurable improvements in global visuospatial cognition through sustained practice.
+Long-term jigsaw puzzle engagement produces measurable improvements in visuospatial cognition.

 2018